framedsc/Sitesource/markdown/GameGuides/Mass_Effect_LE.md

 ## Mass Effect 2
 This is where things will get a bit more tricky, but thanks to the updated Mod Manager, the process has become a lot easier.

-To unpack the Mass Effect 2 Coalesced, head to `Mass Effect 2\BIOGame\CookedPCConsole` in your installation location of ME 2.
+To unpack the Mass Effect 2 Coalesced, go to the folder `Mass Effect 2\BIOGame\CookedPCConsole` in your installation location of ME 2.

 Search for `Coalesced_Language.bin` or simply choose `Coalesced_INT.bin` - **Do a back-up!**